Trey Mancini Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.
+- The Pirates pitching staff is 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.19 team ERA ranks 15th across all MLB pitching staffs.
+- The Pirates' 4.36 team ERA ranks 18th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.